Monkey Island 2: LeChuck's Revenge: Two difficulty modes

-Director Ron Gilbert (2013 photograph) supervised design areas of Monkey Island 2 such as its difficulty and puzzle structure, and conceived the game's storyline.
+Director Ron Gilbert (2013 photograph) supervised design areas such as the difficulty and puzzle structure, and conceived the storyline.

-Ensuring the accessibility of the sequel's gameplay to the widest variety of players regardless of their skill was a related concern of the team, as expressed by both Gilbert and Dave Grossman.
-To this end, Gilbert decided to introduce alternative difficulty levels in Monkey Island 2: the game would adapt the composition and complexity of its playable sections according to a preferred gameplay mode chosen from a prompt at the start of the game.
-He initially wanted the sequel to offer three escalating grades of difficulty, a feature which was in the originally revealed build of Monkey Island 2.
+Ensuring the accessibility of the gameplay to the widest variety of players regardless of their skill was a related concern of the team.
+To this end, Gilbert decided to introduce alternative difficulty levels: the game would adapt the composition and complexity of its playable sections according to a preferred gameplay mode chosen from a prompt at the start.
+He initially wanted the sequel to offer three escalating grades of difficulty, a feature which was in its originally revealed build.
 Only two options of gameplay were ultimately implemented, specifically the streamlined and abridged mode, "Monkey Lite", and the mainline complex one, "Monkey Classic".

-Monkey Lite was set to give players a brief overview of the game's basics, as a sample of the content in the full version, as Noah Falstein explained in The Adventurers summer 1992 issue.
-He described the creation of the dual difficulty system to be troublesome for the team, in that they were required to avoid repetition in the two variations and to differentiate the identity of each solution to the gameplay.
-Falstein concluded that Monkey Island 2s capacity as a twofold interactive experience served to make the sequel appealing both to newcomers to the Monkey Island franchise and to skilled players who expected a challenging sequel.
+Monkey Lite was set to give players an overview of the basics, as a sample of the content in the full version.
+The creation of the dual difficulty system was troublesome for the team, in that they were required to avoid repetition in the two variations and to distinguish their solutions.
+Noah Falstein concluded in 1992 that the twofold interactive experience served to make the sequel appealing both to newcomers to the Monkey Island franchise and to skilled players who expected a challenging sequel.
 Similarly, Gilbert later stated his belief of the feature's continued relevance for modern adventure game design, as he perceived a growth of casual gamers who appreciated gameplay avenues suited for their decreasing free time.